-Keep in mind, some countries in Europe expect a photo to be included (e.g. France and Germany), so if you’re applying internationally it’s always a good idea to do your research on CV photo best practices.
+Keep in mind that some countries in Europe expect a photo to be included (e.g. France and Germany), so if you're applying internationally it's always a good idea to do your research on CV photo best practices.

 You have a non-professional email account

-A staggering 76 percent of CVs are ignored if the candidate’s email address is unprofessional.
+A staggering 76% of CVs are ignored if the candidate's email address is unprofessional.
 Luckily, it only takes two minutes to set up a Gmail account.
-If you’re still using the same email you set up when you were 14, put those two minutes to good use and set up a professional account.
-Firstname.email@example.com (or a variation of this depending on what is available) is all you need.
+If you're still using the same email you set up when you were 14, put those two minutes to good use and set up a professional account. firstname.lastname@example.org (or a variation of this depending on what's available) is all you need.

 Your CV is riddled with typos

 If the rest of your CV is great, one small typo is not necessarily a deal breaker.
 However, a CV peppered with typos and grammatical errors will be.
 Why?
-Because typos say a lot about a candidate’s attention to detail and written communication.
-In fact, over 50 percent of recruiters highlighted poor spelling and grammar as their No. 1 application turnoff.
+Because typos say a lot about a candidate's attention to detail and written communication.
+In fact, over 50% of recruiters highlighted poor spelling and grammar as their number one application turnoff.

-Luckily, there’s a very simple solution to this problem.
-Before you send your CV to a recruiter, make time to proofread what you have written, and then ask a friend to proof it as well.
+Luckily, there's a very simple solution to this problem.
+Before you send your CV to a recruiter, make the time to proofread what you've written and then ask a friend to proof it as well.
 A fresh pair of eyes will help to pick up any mistakes you may have missed.